Learn Basic Accounting in Less than 1 Hour

 I am now assuming that you are pretty clear on the following concepts –

-- Income Statement does not report the cash position of the company.
+- The income statement does not report the cash position of the company.

 - Expenses are “matched” with the related revenues (not when the cash is paid)

-FastTrack Income Statement as per the transaction discussed for the month of December, 2007
+FastTrack Income Statement as per the transaction discussed for December 2007

-You may be wondering that what is Income Tax.
-An income tax is a government levy (tax) imposed on individuals or entities (taxpayers) that varies with the income or profits (taxable income) of the taxpayer.
+You may be wondering what income tax is.
+An income tax is a government levy (tax) imposed on individuals or entities (taxpayers) that varies with the income or profits (taxable income) of the taxpayerTaxpayerA taxpayer is a person or a corporation who has to pay tax to the government based on their income, and in the technical sense, they are liable for, or subject to or obligated to pay tax to the government based on the country’s tax laws..
 I have assumed that Kartik pays Income Tax at 33%.
-What ever comes after deducting the tax is the Net Income or Profit.
+Whatever comes after deducting the tax is the Net Income or Profit.

-Hope you are learning basic accounting and you are pretty clean with the Income Statement.
+I hope you are learning basic accounting, and you are pretty clean with the Income Statement.
 Let us now move forward to the Balance Sheet.

 Now that Kartik understood the Income statement, Neeraj moves to explain the Balance Sheet.
-Balance Sheet to gives an idea of what the company owns (ASSETS) and owes (LIABLITIES), as we as amount invested by the Shareholders at a specific point in time.
+The balance sheet gives an idea of what the company owns (ASSETS) and owes (LIABILITIES), as we as the amount invested by the Shareholders at a specific point in time.

-Please note the key word “specific point in time”.
-This is different from Income statement which is prepared for a period of time (for example Income Statement for the month of December).
-However, if a balance sheet is dated December 31, the amounts shown on the balance sheet are the balances in the accounts after all transactions pertaining to December 31 have been recorded.
+Please note the keyword “specific point in time.”
+This is different from the Income statement, which is prepared for a period of time (for example, the income statement for December).
+However, if a balance sheet is dated December 31, the amounts shown on the balance sheet are the balances in the accounts after recording all the transactions of December.

 A Typical Balance Sheet

-Assets – Assets are firm’s economic resources.
-They are probable current and future economic benefits obtained or controlled by a entity as a result of past transaction or events.
+Assets – Assets are a firm’s economic resources.
+They are probable current and future economic benefits obtained or controlled by an entity as a result of past transactions or events.
 As you can see above, Assets are primarily divided into two types – Current Assets and Long Term Assets.
-Example of Asset for Kartik’s company could be cash, packaging material and supplies, Vehicle etc. Also, note that Accounts receivables are Assets.
-Kartik has already delivered the parcels, however, he has not been paid immediately for the delivery.
-In the near future, amount owed to Kartik’s Fast Track is an asset known as Accounts Receivables.
+ExamplesExamplesExamples of assets include all current, capital and intangible assets owned by a company and used for accounting purpose.
+Some of these are cash, accounts receivable, building, plant and equipment, goodwill and patents. of Assets for Kartik’s company could be cash, packaging material, and supplies, Vehicle, etc. Also, note that Accounts receivables are Assets.
+Kartik has already delivered the parcels.
+However, he has not been paid immediately for the delivery.
+Soon, the amount owed to Kartik’s Fast Track is an asset known as Accounts Receivables.

 Liabilities – Liabilities are obligations owned to others as of the balance sheet date.
-They arise from present obligations of a particular entity to transfer assets or provide services to other entities in future as a result of past transaction or events.
-For example, Kartik took loan from the Bank.
-This loan is basically a liability which Kartik needs to pay in future.
-Also, Kartik’s hired few people to deliver the parcels, however, did not pay them (accounts payable), classified as accounts payable.
+They arise from the present obligations of a particular entity to transfer assets or provide services to other entities in the future as a result of past transactions or events.
+For example, Kartik took a loan from the Bank.
+This loan is a liability that Kartik needs to pay in the future.
+Also, Kartik hired a few people to deliver the parcels.
+However, they did not pay them (accounts payable), classified as accounts payable.